Nirmal2310/NANOTAXI/README.md

 ## Feedback/Help

-If you have any feedback/issues, please contact us at nanotaxi.help@gmail.com or report the issue via [GitHub](https://github.com/Nirmal2310/NANOTAXI/issues).
+If you have any feedback/issues, please report the issue via [GitHub](https://github.com/Nirmal2310/NANOTAXI/issues).

 ## Acknowledgements